pvdz/zeparser3/tests/testcases/strict_mode/header_requirements_for_directive_in_body/func_decl/gen/class_method_assigned_to_in_param_default_wx002fo_directive/static.md

 `````
 throws: Parser error!
-  Illegal keyword encountered; is not a value [static]
+  Cannot use this name (static) as a variable name because: `static` is a reserved word in strict mode

 class A {
   e(x=static=10){ }